frankiecd86/windespair/_posts/2018-06-13-four-percent-rule.md

 The real rate of return of bonds (US government bonds) from 1950 to 2009 was about [2%](https://www.investopedia.com/walkthrough/corporate-finance/4/capital-markets/history-stocks-bonds.aspx).

-Stocks have a higher rate of return because they are riskier.
+Stocks have a higher rate of return, but they are more volatile.

 In times of recession, the stock market gets hammered, as you can see in the chart below (look at the Great Depression in the 1930's and the Great Recession in the late 2000's)

 {% include image.html src="four-percent-rule/value-of-investment-1926-2015.png" alt="Total Annual Returns For Stocks, Bonds, and Inflation Historical (1926-2015)" figcaption="Chart from <a href='https://www.financialsamurai.com/the-best-asset-allocation-of-stocks-and-bonds-by-age/'>FinancialSamurai</a>" %}

 Currently, I'm all in on stocks.
-I'm young and I have time to weather out any storms in the stock market.
+I'm young and have time to weather out any storms in the stock market.

+A retiree, however, can't afford the volatility and needs to hedge her bets.

+Consider the Great Recession of the late 2000's.

+If a retiree was all in on stocks and needed to withdraw money, she would have had to do so at a great loss.

+The stock market eventually recovered, but the damage would have been done.

-A retiree, however, can't afford to be so risky and needs to hedge his bets.
-Some exposure to the bond market reduces risk and improves the success rate.
+Some exposure to the bond market reduces volatility and improves the success rate.

-A **75%/25% stock/bond allocation** seems to capture the upside of the stock market while reducing the risk.
+A **75%/25% stock/bond allocation** seems to capture the upside of the stock market while reducing volatility.

 ## How safe is the 4 percent rule?
 The 4 percent rule is a great starting point, but it is not perfect.